Most Common Investing Myth:

 Before you begin to invest in stocks, it is better to understand and clear some myths related to stock market.
 We have prepared some of the most common myths people have about stock market and tried to explain, in a logical way why they are not true.
 Here is a list:

-Investing in stocks is like gambling:
+Common Investing Myth #1: Investing in stocks is like gambling:

-The most common myth about investing in stock market is that it is similar to gambling and money made from the stock market is purely based on luck.
+The most common investing myth in stock market is that it is similar to gambling and money made from the stock market is purely based on luck.
 Nothing can be far from truth.
 Please understand, a stock is not a lottery ticket, but is a part ownership in a business, that owns and operates assets to make profit.
 As the company makes profits its business value grows with time, and since you own a part of that business in the form of shares, your ownership grows proportionally.

 In order to make a successful investment, you need to find business which has a long history of good growth in the past and is expected to keep growing in the foreseeable future as well.
 This may sound very simple and trust me it really is.
 Now comes the tricky part, and the reason why despite being so simple, it is so difficult to make money investing.

 Investing is simple but not easy.
 What does it mean?
 As mentioned above, there are two aspects of investing, one is finding a good stock and second is staying invested in it for long term.

 Finding a good stock is the easier part of the story, to make a meaningful profit from it, you have to be patient and give your investment time to grow.
 Most investors do not have the stomach to handle the short term volatility of the market.
 As soon as the price of the stock drops, most investors hit the panic button, and bail out of the market.